 Check

 In this check stage, you review the results of your plan implementation and look for both successes and failures.
-The type of information you review will depend on the manner of your goal.
-Here are a few examples of data you might look at:
+Also, note that type of information you review will depend on the manner of your goal.
+For instance, here are a few examples of data you might look at:

 You may find that certain areas of your plan succeed, and others fail, leading to the last stage of the PDCA cycle.